dbojan/free-iptv-balkan-plus/README.md

  https://github.com/tomasklaen/uosc .
 -Put unzipped files and .conf in d:\apps\mpv\mpv, if you have installed mpv in d:\apps\mpv .
--If you use command line, you can use it like this: mpv --user-agent=android file_or_url_address
+-If you use command line, you can use it like this: mpv --user-agent=android file_or_url_address -does not support epg

--kodi, supports epg, kinda complicated to setup, and to navigate.
+-kodi, supports epg, kinda complicated to setup, and to navigate, supports epg

 -[SF Vip player](https://serbianforum.org/threads/sf-vip-plejer.878393/)
 to add playlist, click on ... on the right, then +user.
-Enter name (anything), location (local file or internet address), and user agent (anything, for example mpv )
+Enter name (anything), location (local file or internet address), and user agent (anything, for example mpv ). epg support server-enabled only.

--progtv player (shareware)

--smplayer, download m3u file, open file
+-[ip-tv player by BorPas-Soft](https://borpas.info/iptvplayer) in Russian, supports epg, windows only, freeware -[smplayer](https://www.smplayer.info/), download m3u file, open file, no support for epg -[progtv player](https://www.progdvb.com/index/progtv/progtv-win) (shareware), win, android, ios

 #### android players:
 -vlc